PyWavelets/pywt/doc/source/ref/wavelet-packets.rst

   .. attribute:: axes

-     :class: A tuple of ints containing the axes along which the wavelet packet transform is to be applied.
+     A tuple of ints containing the axes along which the wavelet packet transform is to be applied.

   .. attribute:: mode